 Forensic genealogy is the newest member of the forensic family—and its ability to match people to evidence could be as revolutionary to investigations as the use of fingerprint analysis was.

 Forensic genealogists use genetic information to match individuals to DNA samples.
 This often means utilizing open-source databases, such as GEDMatch.
-While GEDMatch does not offer genetic testing itself, it does allow the upload and comparison of DNA data from third parties, including direct-to-consumers services such as Ancestry.com or 23andMe.
+While GEDMatch does not offer genetic testing itself, it does allow the upload and comparison of DNA data from third parties, including direct-to-consumer services such as Ancestry.com or 23andMe.
 GEDMatch holds the genetic profiles of over 1.2 million individuals, which is enough to identify a third cousin (or closer) of a DNA sample in 90 percent of the US population.
 Law enforcement can then use this capability to begin building a family tree of a suspect and/or victim, aided by public records and traditional sleuthing.

 The first person that forensic genealogy put behind bars was a former police officer named Joseph James DeAngelo.
 As the Golden State Killer, he terrorized Californians off and on from 1973 to 1986: 13 murders, 50 rapes, and 120 burglaries.
 His identity eluded law enforcement for decades.